Published 07 May 2026

 What does a Wix developer do?

 A Wix developer builds, customises, improves, and maintains websites on the Wix platform.
-Their work goes beyond basic template edits and visual changes.
-A good Wix developer understands Wix settings, responsive layouts, ecommerce tools, booking systems, integrations, custom features, and launch requirements.
+Their work goes beyond basic template edits.
+A strong Wix specialist understands responsive layouts, ecommerce setup, booking systems, custom features, integrations, launch preparation, and post-launch fixes.

 - Wix website setup and configuration